odinsbane/git_n_click/README.md

 ```

-Now, our paths should be setup ok but 'pkg_example.py' is not in a directory
+Now, our python library paths should be setup ok but 'pkg_example.py' is not in a directory
-on our path.
+on our shell search path.
 We can run it another way.

 ```console
 python -m example_pkg.pkg_example
 ```

-We can do this because it is on the sys.path, and it has a main() function.
+We can do this because it is on the sys.path, the file is run similar to calling `python /path/to/example_pkg/pkg_example.py`.

 ## Install to our virtual environment.